 14 min read

-Let's explore the history, significance, purpose, and steps to perform Hajj.
+Let’s explore the history, significance, and steps of Hajj to understand its true spiritual essence.

-Over time, the city of Makkah flourished around the Kaaba and the well of Zamzam, attracting visitors and traders.
-Prophet Ibrahim (AS) would return annually for pilgrimage, and when his son Ismail (AS) was granted prophethood, he continued this sacred tradition.
+As time passed, the city of Makkah grew around the Kaaba, attracting traders, travelers, and worshippers.
+Prophet Ibrahim (AS) returned each year to perform pilgrimage, and when Ismail (AS) received prophethood, he continued this holy tradition.

 Hajj is one of the five pillars of Islam, making it a religious obligation for every Muslim.